Natalija03/ADVANCED-PROGAMMING-PROJECT/README.md

 ## RUNNING THE WEBSITE
 Once the user has installed all the necessary libraries and downloaded the dataset, html templates and py files, website can be run.
 We'd suggest running the website from Thonny since we've faced difficulties when running the program in VSCode.
 When the user runs *website.py*, a link will be provided in the terminal which can be used to access the web interface.
 ***http://127.0.0.1:5000***

+## CRC CARDS
+We have provided Class Responsibility Collaboration Cards (CRC cards) which we have used to brainstorm and put together our Object Oriented software.
+The CRC cards describe the two classes, Dataset and DatasetInterface, and the various methods within them.
+The CRC cards were created on a website called ***echeung.me/crcmaker/***

 ## UML DIAGRAM
 In this diagram, DatasetInterface is an abstract base class representing the interface for a dataset object.
 Dataset is a concrete implementation of the DatasetInterface that represents a dataset in GFF3 format.